Personality Disorder Mental Health Hotline Number for Adolescents Near Dallas, Texas

 Call: (972) 357-1749Check Your Insurance

-Understanding Personality Disorders in My Teen and Adolescent Child
+Understanding Personality Disorders in My Adolescent

-Understanding personality disorders in your child begins with gaining knowledge to facilitate the proper care.
-These conditions can lead to difficulties in everyday functioning, including managing emotions, forming relationships, and making healthy decisions.
+Understanding your adolescent’s personality disorder begins with gaining knowledge to facilitate proper care.
+These conditions can lead to difficulties in everyday functioning; your teen may struggle with managing emotions, forming relationships, and making healthy decisions.
 For example, antisocial personality disorder and avoidant personality disorder often affect how a person perceives themselves and others.
-Personality disorders are divided into three clusters as follows:

-Cluster A Personality Disorders: dd or eccentric behaviors
+• Cluster A: odd or eccentric behaviors

-Cluster B Personality Disorders: dramatic or erratic behaviors
+• Cluster B: dramatic or erratic behaviors

-Cluster C Personality Disorders: anxious or fearful behaviors
+• Cluster C: anxious or fearful behaviors

 teen playing outside as a part of therapy for mental health

-What Age Do Personality Disorders Develop?
+At What Age Do Personality Disorders Develop?

-Monitoring changes in your child’s behavior, relationships, and self-perception is important, as early intervention can make a significant difference.
-If you notice persistent, troubling patterns in your teen’s behavior, seeking professional help can lead to a more accurate diagnosis and effective treatment strategies.
+If you notice persistent, troubling patterns in your teen’s behavior, seeking professional help can lead to a more accurate diagnosis and effective treatment.

-What is the Difference Between a Personality Disorder and a Mental Illness in Teens?
+What Is the Difference Between a Personality Disorder and a Mental Illness in Teens?

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.